rubencortez87/JEE-Hibernate-Spring/README.md

 # JEE-Hibernate-Spring
-This repository has the creation of a web application
+This repository has the creation of a web application,we also use Docker to upload images and there are no problems using different types of operating systems and it is compatible with all team members,

 ## Getting Started